 Any data collected about you on any of the BAFTA web sites will be kept under BAFTA's control.
 BAFTA is registered charity (No. 216726) and can be contacted using the following details:

 Postal: The Data Controller, BAFTA, 195 Piccadilly.
 W1J 9LN.

 How long will you keep my data for?

 We will keep your email address until 1 month after you unsubscribe from the mailing list - you can do this at any time using the unsubscribe link at the bottom of every email we send you.

 If you give us your details through the website for some other reason, e.g. entering a competition or applying for tickets, then, in most cases, we will keep your data for 18 months after the logical conclusion date i.e. the closing date for the competition, or the date of the event.
 If we intend to keep your data for any longer than this we will make this clear at the point you provide your data.

 Your data will be stored on BAFTA’s own internal systems in our office in London, Cardiff and Glasgow.

 We also use cloud based services to store and process your data.
 Some of these cloud providers store data in the United States.
-In these cases the providers are certified under the EU-US privacy shield framework.
-In addition to this our contracts with these providers include clauses which guarantee that they provide the same safeguards for the data and rights to our members as if the data were stored in the EU.
-More information about the security measures put in place by these providers is linked to below.
+In these cases we have reviewed the security and legal privacy safeguards put in place by each service provider.
+In addition to this, our contracts with these providers include clauses which guarantee that they provide the same safeguards for the data and rights to our members as if the data were stored in the EU.
+More information about the security measures put in place by these providers is provided in the links below.

 We may choose to use other service providers in future, if we do they will be bound by the same strict rules which guarantee that the same safeguards are in place, and your rights remain the same.
 If we change our service providers then we will update the details on this page so you can always return to this page to see where your data is being stored.